-The economic development of the new colony depended very much on the river.
+The economic development of the new colony depended very much on the export – mainly of wool – via the river.
 Boats and shipping services were the earliest forms of commercial transport along the Brisbane River.

 Moreton Bay was both a blessing and a curse.
 It provides access to the world, without the Bay there would not have been a Brisbane.
 However, a major problem for ships coming to Brisbane were the many shifting sands banks in Moreton with a major sandbar right in front of the mouth of the river.
 The depth was only 1.5 meters at low tide and 4 meters at high tide, too low for larger coastal and deep-sea vessels.
 Only flat bottom boats could enter the river.
 Others moored at Stradbroke Island and cargo and passengers were than loaded in smaller boats.
 Plans for the removal of the sandbar date from 1850.
 While some dredging might have started in 1855, lack of funds did not see this happening in any proper way until 1862.
 The work started at the river mouth, cutting a channel through the bar, enabling ships to berth at Lytton.
 It has been an ongoing job ever since that time.